pushpanktugnawat/WeatherAPI/HELP.md

 ```
 As per currrent Code Coverage value we have covered almost 75% of codebase.

+## Improvements

+* If Application becomes vast and more regular to be used we may extend it for further implementation with NOSQL databases
+* Security could be integrated
+* Properties file could be defined to keep the API_KEY as regular updated value
+* Test coverage could be increased

 ## Built With

 * [Spring-boot](https://start.spring.io/) - The web framework used